 • Advantages and Disadvantages of Fiber-optic switches

-•
+• Their operations using reflective block

 Introduction

 Fiber-optic sensors are designed for applications where the sensor cannot be placed at the actual sensing position.
 Fiber-optics is not a sensing technique but a method of transmitting light energy.
 Fiber-optic cables use transparent fibers of glass, or plastic, to conduct and guide light energy.
 They are used in photoelectric controls as light "pipes" as shown in Figure 8-1